University of Manchester: Post-merger (2004 to present)

 The current University of Manchester was officially launched on 1 October 2004 when Queen Elizabeth II bestowed its royal charter.
-The university was named the Sunday Times University of the Year in 2006 after winning the inaugural Times Higher Education Supplement University of the Year prize in 2005.
+The university was named the Sunday Times University of the Year in 2006 after winning the inaugural Times Higher Education Supplement award for University of the Year in 2005.

 The founding president and vice-chancellor of the new university was Alan Gilbert, former vice-chancellor of the University of Melbourne, who retired at the end of the 2009–2010 academic year.
 His successor was Dame Nancy Rothwell, who had held a chair in physiology at the university since 1994.
+Rothwell served as Vice Chancellor from 2010 to 2024 before handing over to Duncan Ivison.
+The Nancy Rothwell Building was named in her honour.
 One of the university's aims stated in the Manchester 2015 Agenda is to be one of the top 25 universities in the world, following on from Alan Gilbert's aim to "establish it by 2015 among the 25 strongest research universities in the world on commonly accepted criteria of research excellence and performance".
 In 2011, four Nobel laureates were on its staff: Andre Geim, Konstantin Novoselov, Sir John Sulston and Joseph E. Stiglitz.

-The EPSRC announced in February 2012 the formation of the National Graphene Institute.
+The Engineering and Physical Sciences Research Council (EPSRC) announced in February 2012 the formation of the National Graphene Institute.
 The University of Manchester is the "single supplier invited to submit a proposal for funding the new £45m institute, £38m of which will be provided by the government" – (EPSRC & Technology Strategy Board).
 In 2013, an additional £23 million of funding from European Regional Development Fund was awarded to the institute taking investment to £61 million.